NativeScript/docs/content/guide/ios-marshalling.md

 }
 ```

-This code snippet invokes the fileExistsAtPath:isDirectory: method of the NSFileManager class.
+This code snippet invokes the Objective C `fileExistsAtPath:isDirectory:` selector method of the NSFileManager class.
 The method takes an NSString as its first argument and a pointer to a boolean value as its second argument.
-When executed, the method updates the boolean value directly using the provided pointer, allowing the isDirectory variable to be modified.
-The code can be alternatively expressed in the following manner:
+When executed, the method updates the boolean value directly using the provided pointer, allowing the `isDirectory` variable to be modified.
+The code can be expressed via NativeScript in the following manner:

 ```js
 const fileManager = NSFileManager.defaultManager